inventree/inventree-docs/docs/start/docker.md

 Static files are shared between multiple containers (but not exposed to the local file system).

-## Environment Variables

-The InvenTree web server requires a number of configuration options to be specified to connect to the database.
-These are provided to the docker container(s) using the `environment:` section for each container

-In the default configuration, only the following environment variables are required for the `web` and `worker` containers:

-- **INVENTREE_DB_USER** - Database username (default=pguser)
-- **INVENTREE_DB_PASSWORD** - Database password (default=pgpassword)

-!!! warning "Altering Database Configuration"
-    If the database image is altered from the default postgresql image, then the InvenTree environment variables must be adjusted to match.

-### Docker Compose File

-Use the following docker-compose file as a starting point:

-## Initial Setup Process
+## Production Setup

-Follow the instructions below to initialize a complete docker deployment for InvenTree.
+With the docker-compose recipe above, follow the instructions below to initialize a complete production server for InvenTree.

+### Required Files

+The following files are required on your local machine (use the examples above, or edit as required):

+- docker-compose.yml
+- nginx.conf

-!!! info "Directory"
+!!! info "Command Directory"
     It is assumed that all commands will be run from the directory where `docker-compose.yml` is located.

 ### Configure Compose File